Erkesto/practice/Notes/code_review_tips.md

 ### Typos should be corrected

-Avoid nitpicking as much as you can and save it for your linter, compiler, and formatter.
+Avoid nitpicking as much as you can and save it for your linter, compiler, and formatted.
 When you can't, such as in the case of typos, leave a kind comment suggesting a fix.
 It's the little things that make a big difference sometimes!

 ### Variable and function names should be clear